Last updated on August 24th, 2019 at 12:13 pm

 But the concerns about the scientific honesty of their work is further exposed in the article:

 Could you imagine if a global warming denialist published an article and established the same conditions on a journalist?
-Every single journalist, except those at Fox News and the Wall Street Journal, would walk away laughing, beating their chests about scientific integrity.
+Every single journalist, except those at Fox News, would walk away laughing, beating their chests about scientific integrity.
 Why not in this case?
 Is it because this “science” supports their values, their point-of-view, and their well-constructed environmental politics?

 As I have said dozens of times in dozens of my articles, what makes science so special, and what makes anti-science so repugnant, is that science allows itself to be open to the bright lights of criticism.
 That’s what we all are doing now.
 We are blasting this study into bits because it is so poorly done.
 It is what we do to the other denialists, whether they are anti-vaccinationists, global warming denialists, or creationists.
-We take apart the bad studies that they provide, if they ever do.
-Just to be clear, we also criticize studies that support our own understanding too.
-That’s how science develops a consensus, through fine-tuning, but also through honesty, not through accepting very bad research.
+We take apart the bad studies that they provide, on those rare occasions when they try to provide studies.

 With regards to GMO’s, the AAAS has stated the clear scientific consensus on genetically modified foods (pdf):